PrestaShop/prestashop.github.io/news/_posts/2021-03-02-archived-modules.md

 That said, the PrestaShop Project will continue to maintain and freely provide the modules identified as essential by users in the survey, including [ps_facetedsearch](https://github.com/PrestaShop/ps_facetedsearch), [ps_newproducts](https://github.com/PrestaShop/ps_newproducts), [ps_emailalerts](https://github.com/PrestaShop/ps_emailalerts), and many more.

 If you think an important feature is missing from the project, please create a [feature request](https://github.com/PrestaShop/PrestaShop/issues/new?assignees=&labels=&template=2_feature_request.md).

-This list of modules is regularly analyzed to make it up-to-date with the user's needs.
+The list of project modules will be regularly analyzed to make it up-to-date with the what users need the most.